validname/control_kbd_led/README.md

 # What is this

-This small utility to control LEDs on keyboard under Linux.
+This small utility is for control LEDs on keyboard under Linux.
 It uses /dev/input API.

 ## How to use